 members determine their needs.

-Coordinator and the Alateen Safety Committee will determine if
+and the Alateen Safety Committee will determine if a referral

 circumstances.
 Nothing decided by the Alateen Coordinator and

-Alateen Safety Committee precludes individual from taking legal
+Alateen Safety Committee precludes an individual from making

 - Inviting Alateen back to the group.
 Pending the results